hainguyen0717/react-banking-app/backend/README.md

 ## Login flow

-The `/login` endpoint accepts an `email` and `password`, performs a lookup via Prisma against the PostgreSQL database, verifies the password using bcrypt, updates the `lastLoginAt` timestamp, and returns the non-sensitive customer profile data.
-This ensures all authentication attempts leverage the centralized relational data model.
+The `/login` endpoint accepts an `email` and `password`, performs a lookup via Prisma against the PostgreSQL database, verifies the password using bcrypt, updates the `lastLoginAt` timestamp, and returns only the non-sensitive customer profile fields (ID, email, names, phone, date of birth, and latest login timestamp).
+This ensures all authentication attempts leverage the centralized relational data model without exposing credential hashes or internal flags.

 ## Additional commands

 - `npm run prisma:generate`: Regenerate the Prisma client after editing `schema.prisma`.
 - `npm run prisma:migrate:dev`: Create and apply a new migration while developing locally.
 - `npm run prisma:migrate`: Apply migrations without creating new ones (useful for CI/CD).
+- `npm run seed`: Populate or refresh a development customer using the values provided in `.env`.

 ## Project structure